SBPin/Twitter/README.md

 The following **additional** features are implemented:
 * [x] Tweets display number of favorites and retweets (with Twitter icons)
+* [x] Replaced some icon drawables and other static image assets with [vector drawables]
+* [x] Added a Floating Action Button to compose a new Tweet instead of using Action Bar/Menu
 * [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough